oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_data_preview_actions_module.rst

 ..
 Description

 - Perform actions on a DataPreview resource in Oracle Cloud Infrastructure
-- For *action=create*, provide data preview on live schema
+- For *action=create*, provide data preview on live schema.

 ..
 Aliases